zxch3n/wenyanizer/README.md

 # Hacks

 Restricted by current Wenyan grammar, some hacks are required to make this compiler work.
-When you use grammar that is not well supported by Wenyan, there will be a bunch of functions being added to the top of compiled file.
+When you use grammar that is not well supported by Wenyan, there will be a bunch of functions being added to the top of the compiled file.

 Wenyan is still evolving fast, thanks to the devoted author and the great community.
-We may not need hack anymore very soon.
+We may not need to hack anymore very soon.

- You can check the full list of polyfill in [HACKS.md](./doc/HACKS.md).
+You can check the full list of polyfills in [HACKS.md](./doc/HACKS.md).

 # Roadmap